Using a recursive CTE to traverse graphs of all kinds

-This section describes the minimal table structure for representing a graph:
+This section describes the minimal table structure for representing graphs.

 The described traversal schemes all depend upon some common artifacts, like tables into which to insert the results to support subsequent ad hoc queries and various helper functions and procedures.
-These are described here:
+This section describes them.

 The method for the directed cyclic graph is identical to that for the undirected cyclic graph.
 Each implements cycle prevention.
 But the table for the directed cyclic graph usually records just the edge as either "from a to b" or "from b to a".
 Using the recommended representation for edges in a SQL database table, this is the difference: